StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/ingress.md

 ## Agents in the same cluster

-Agents that are deployed to the same cluster as StackState can of course use the external URL on which StackState is exposed, but it is also possible to configure the agent to directly connect to the StackState instance via the Kubernetes internal network only.
+Agents that are deployed to the same cluster as StackState can of course use the external URL on which StackState is exposed, but it's also possible to configure the agent to directly connect to the StackState instance via the Kubernetes internal network only.
 To do that replace the value of the `'stackstate.url'` in the `helm install` command from the [Agent Kubernetes installation](../../../k8s-quick-start-guide.md) with the internal cluster URL for the router service (see also above): `http://<namespace>-stackstate-k8s-router.<namespace>.svc.cluster.local:8080/receiver/stsAgent` (the `<namespace>` sections need to be replaced with the namespace of StackState).

 ## See also